 (7) ask according to His will (I John

 5:14-15).
-Plus, I heard more than one preacher say that God would be more likely to answer the
+Plus, more than one preacher said God would be more likely to answer

-prayer of someone who paid their tithes of ten percent.
+prayers of people who tithed.
 Fasting was supposed to help too.

-asking with what I believed were correct motives, heeding the cry of the poor as best I could,
+anything, asking with what I believed were correct motives, heeding the cry of the poor as best I

-and remaining “in Christ” and keeping His Word in me.
-I was tithing twenty percent
+could, and remaining “in Christ” and keeping His Word in me.
+I was tithing

-of my income in those years.
-I had fasted for days on end while praying, on multiple occasions.
+twenty percent of my income in those years.
+I had fasted for days on end while praying, on

 That left only God’s will and the sin thing.